geudde/attic-chest/pages/13.reference/01.porden/docs.md

-book r.
-THE CASTLE.
-55

-The martial trumpet echoing from afar, 680
+The martial trumpet echoing from afar,

 And prancing steeds that love the notes of war;